Summer Series Rules

 17. Weigh-In: The main weigh station is located at the Sand Harbor Resort & Marina.
 A secondary weigh station will be available for express weigh-in's at Lighthouse Point Marina ONLY for the Shootout and Slam.
 Boats that wish to weigh their fish at the Lighthouse Point Marina must notify the tournament committee before bringing their fish to that location.
 The scales at both locations will open at 4:00pm.
 All fish must be brought to the weigh station in the boat that they were caught.
 Transferring of fish to another boat will result in disqualification.
 All decisions of the weigh master are final.

-18. Weather: In the event that weather conditions arise deemed unsafe for the average registered boat, by the tournament officials, the tournament may be called off for that day.
+18. Weather: In the event that weather conditions arise deemed unsafe for the average registered boat, by the tournament officials, a tournament may be called off for that day.
 No refunds will be made in the event of cancellation.
 Any notice of cancellation will be broadcast on channel 74.
-If Saturday is weathered out, the tournament will be moved to the same hours on Sunday.
+If Saturday is weathered out, the cancelled tournament will be moved to the same hours on Sunday.
 It is expressly understood that the permitting of fishing by tournament officials does not ensure the safety of registered anglers or any other occupants of their vessels.
 Captains, anglers and all other members of registered boats must determine in their own judgment whether to fish under the given conditions based on factors including but not limited to the seaworthiness of their boat and their own seamanship.

 19. Protests: All protests must be made within 4 hours of the conclusion of fishing along with $500 cash or check to the tournament officials.
 Protests should be made based on first hand eyewitness information.
 All decisions of the tournament officials regarding protests are final.

-20. Polygraph: By entering the tournament all captains, anglers and occupants of their boats voluntarily consent to submit to a polygraph examination as deemed necessary by tournament officials.
+20. Polygraph: By entering the tournaments all captains, anglers and occupants of their boats voluntarily consent to submit to a polygraph examination as deemed necessary by tournament officials.
 All decisions of the polygraph examiner will be final.
-Any captain, angler or occupant of a registered boat who refuses to take a polygraph or provides untruthful answers as determined by the examiner will be disqualified from the tournament without further notice.
+Any captain, angler or occupant of a registered boat who refuses to take a polygraph or provides untruthful answers as determined by the examiner will be disqualified from the respective tournament without further notice.
 Such a disqualification will eliminate payment or provision of any prize money, awards and/or refund of entrance fees.

-21. Release: By registering for the tournament, all captains, anglers and occupants of their boat hereby consent that tournament officials may use without payment or restriction, any photographs, video or interviews in which he or she may appear for any purpose whatsoever, including but not limited to resale, advertising and promotional material.
+21. Release: By registering for the tournaments, all captains, anglers and occupants of their boat hereby consent that tournament officials may use without payment or restriction, any photographs, video or interviews in which he or she may appear for any purpose whatsoever, including but not limited to resale, advertising and promotional material.

-22. Tournament Discretion: The tournament director reserves the right to implement his or her discretion at any time during the tournament as it may apply to the rules or any other circumstance that should arise during the course of the event.
+22. Tournament Discretion: The tournament director reserves the right to implement his or her discretion at any time during the tournaments as it may apply to the rules or any other circumstance that should arise during the course of the event.

 23. Hold Harmless: It is expressly understood that all registered participants and non-registered occupants of their boats enter into the events in the Pompano Beach Saltwater Circuit voluntarily and at their own risk.
 Further, each registered and non-registered participant on behalf of other family members and/or executors agrees to release and hold harmless Bluewater Movements Inc, its officers, directors, owners, members, representatives, agents, employees, independent contractors, volunteers, promoters, advertisers, sponsors, partners, joint ventures, affiliates, assigns, polygraph examiner, the city and county where the events are held and all other persons connected directly or indirectly with the operation of any event in the Pompano Beach Saltwater Circuit (collectively, “Released and Indemnified Parties”) from any and all claims, losses, damages, demands, causes of action, suits and liabilities of every kind arising out of, related to, or resulting from the tournament, activity or event, including but not limited to all events in the Pompano Beach Saltwater Circuit, including without limitation, any claim for loss, damage or destruction of property, or injury (including death), regardless of whether such loss arises in whole or in part from the negligence of any Released and Indemnified Party.
 This release is intended to be as broad and inclusive as possible under applicable law, and if any portion of this release is held invalid or unenforceable, the balance shall continue in full force and legal effect.
 Jurisdiction over the tournament shall be exclusively that of the tournament director.
 All parties agree to be bound by the tournament director’s decisions without exception.